ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

   - Service - service to call (i.e. toggle HA entity state)
   - Service data - data to include when calling service (i.e. HA entity)

-Below is a example of a simple rule.
+Below is an example of a simple rule.

 ```
   - element: button.power